ayushsingh-22/ayushsingh-22/README.md

 ## 🚀 About Me
 I'm a passionate **Software Development Engineer** specializing in building **scalable, secure, and user-friendly applications** across **Android, Web, and AI/ML platforms**.
 I excel in **Android development with Jetpack Compose**, **backend integration using Go & Firebase**, and **computer vision & machine learning solutions**.
-With **30+ mobile apps published** and multiple web platforms deployed, I strive to blend **technology with innovation** to deliver meaningful digital experiences.
+With **30+ mobile apps developed** and multiple web platforms deployed, I strive to blend **technology with innovation** to deliver meaningful digital experiences.

 📍 Based in: New Delhi, India
 📧 Email: ayushkumar2205@gmail.com